 - Store the sealed pouches in a cool, dark place

 Shelf Life: 5+ years

-One simple way to store large amounts of beans is to put them in food-grade buckets, jars, or recycled containers, such as plastic soda bottles.
-The problem with this is that there will be a lot of air in the containers and the oxygen will eventually cause the beans to go bad.
+A straightforward way to store large amounts of beans is to put them in food-grade buckets, jars, or recycled containers, such as plastic soda bottles.
+The problem with this is that there will be a lot of air in the containers, and the oxygen will eventually cause the beans to go bad.

 A simple solution is to get oxygen absorbers and put them in the container with your beans.
 Oxygen absorbers are tiny packets that contain iron and absorb oxygen.
-The reduced oxygen also means that any insect eggs in the beans cannot survive.
+The reduced oxygen also means that insect eggs in the beans cannot survive.

 In theory, beans could last indefinitely stored like this.
 However, most containers aren’t air-tight.
-Buckets will eventually lose their seal and oxygen will leak in (though buckets with gasket lids tend to do better).
+Buckets will eventually lose their seal, and oxygen will leak in (though buckets with gasket lids tend to do better).

 Read more about oxygen absorbers for long-term food storage.